jaroslav200720072007-beep/World-s-Billionaires-Data-Analysis-Dashboard/README.md

-# World's Billionaires Data Analysis Dashboard
+# 🌎World's Billionaires Data Analysis Dashboard

 ## Project Overview
 This project presents a comprehensive analysis of the world's wealthiest individuals.
 Using **Excel Advanced Features**, I transformed a raw dataset into an interactive dashboard to uncover trends in wealth distribution, industry dominance, and demographics.